steveklabnik/rust_for_rubyists/book/chapter-07.rst

 One of the things that Rust is super good at is concurrency.
 In order to understand Rust's strengths, you have to understand its approach to concurrency, and then its approach to memory.
-The two are inter-related, and we can't stop glossing over details like "just put ``~`` in front of things anymore, which makes me really uncomfortable.
+The two are inter-related, and we can't keep glossing over details like "just put ``~`` in front of things" anymore.

 Tasks
 -----